 Asset Manager Affiliates.
-The Company's investments in its wholly-owned asset management companies, the Asset Manager Affiliates, are carried at fair value, which is determined after taking into consideration a percentage of assets under management and a discounted cash flow model incorporating different levels of discount rates depending on the hierarchy of fees earned (including the likelihood of realization of senior, subordinate and incentive fees) and prospective modeled performance.
-Such valuation includes an analysis of comparable asset management companies.
+The Company's investments in its wholly-owned asset management companies, the Asset Manager Affiliates, are carried at fair value, which is primarily determined utilizing a discounted cash flow model which incorporates different levels of discount rates depending on the hierarchy of fees earned (including the likelihood of realization of senior, subordinate and incentive fees) and prospective modeled performance.
+Such valuation takes into consideration an analysis of comparable asset management companies and a percentage of assets under management.
 The Asset Manager Affiliates are classified as a Level III investment (as described below).
 Any change in value from period to period is recognized as net change in unrealized appreciation or depreciation.